jamilraichouni/ease-ipython/README.md

 ## Run the Docker images

 Open three terminal windows and run the following.
-Here it is of help (not necessary) that you use a terminal emulator that allows to split the window to be bale to see multiple terminal sessions in parallel.
+Here, it is of help (not necessary) that you use a terminal emulator that allows to split the window to be able to see multiple terminal sessions in parallel.

 ### Terminal window 1: